MartinLangbecker/mav-prices/readme.md

 }
 ```

-The following traveller and discount types are available for international journeys:
+The following passenger and discount types are available for international journeys:

 ```js
 {